Things To Do

 Charles de Gaulle Airport (CDG)

-Located about 20 km south of Le Plessis-Trévise, it is the second largest airport serving Paris.
+Located about 30 km from Le Plessis-Trévise, this is the main international airport serving Paris, with numerous international flights.

 Walkability